 ON A PERSONAL NOTE...
 FROM NICKY

 My love of yoga and meditation began in 2005* and I have been a committed student of Helen Kershaw and Tamina Muir since.
 I trained as a yoga teacher with John Ogilvie at Byron Yoga Centre & Celia Roberts at YIMI and completed my meditation teacher training with Matthew Young at Melbourne Meditation Centre.
 I completed level 2 Wellness Coaching with Wellness Coaching Australia, in 2016 and commenced a Graduate Diploma in Counselling & Psychotherapy at Cairnmillar Institute (due to complete in 2020).
 I qualified as a Level 1 iRest® Teacher, with Fuyuko Toyota.

 The greatest gift yoga and meditation have given me is the ability to be still and comfortable simply being.
 I'm now able to truly relax and have stopped bouncing off the couch every time I sit down as another 'thing to do' would previously pop in my head which needed attending to and I would be onto it in a snap.
-With this ability to pause and decide whether to move from the couch continue to sit, has come a new-found freedom with summer holidays at home now relaxing, as my busy mind, and the demands it places on me to react or respond, have lost their power over me and I can truly relax and ‘be’ amidst all the opportunities my mind throws my way, to keep ‘doing’.
+With this ability to pause and decide whether to move from the couch or continue to sit, has come a new-found freedom; summer holidays at home now are relaxing, as my busy mind, and the demands it places on me to react or respond, have lost their power and I can truly relax and ‘be’ amidst all the opportunities my mind throws my way, to keep ‘doing’.
 My yoga and meditation practice have cultivated in me the ability to be at ease anywhere, anytime.
-My once knotted neck and shoulders now have movement and I am aware when they begin to store tension, and how I can release this through intention and breath.
+My once knotted neck and shoulders now have movement and I am aware when they begin to store tension, and how I can release this.
 Physically my body is stronger, more flexible, balanced and healthier than before I started yoga in my early thirties.
 While I have always been quite self-aware, yoga has replaced critical and judgemental thoughts with curiosity, kindness, compassion and acceptance for myself and for others and this flows though to my classes, courses and private coaching sessions.